osmandapp/docs/content/osmand/map/point-layers-on-map.md

 - Car parks and lay-bys (and whether free or not)
 - Speed cameras
 - Tourist attractions
+- etc.

 Each POI type in OsmAnd assigned a specific icon and color.
 POIs' [zoom level](/osmand/map/vector-maps#details) and design could be different in some [map styles](/osmand/map/vector-maps#default-map-styles).

 ![POI layer](/assets/images/map/poi_layer.png) ![POI layer topo style](/assets/images/map/poi_layer_topo_style.png)

-In order to see information about POI you need to make a [short tap](/osmand/map/map-context-menu#select-an-object-short-tap) on the POI icon.
-The [Context menu](/osmand/map/map-context-menu) will provide you with information about POI:
+You can find detailed information about the POI in the [Context menu](/osmand/map/map-context-menu) that appears after a [short tap](/osmand/map/map-context-menu#select-an-object-short-tap) on the point.
-- Name
-- Address
-- Distance from your current position
-- Icon

 ### Configure POI visibility